pauerbino/extensionIAW/readme.md

 To define a new template:

 1. Open a document.
 E.g. an [ResearchGate article]{https://www.researchgate.net/publication/317540149_From_Search_Engines_to_Augmented_Search_Services_An_End-User_Development_Approach}
-2. Press the "Logikós template editor".
+2. Press the "MDWA Collector".
 3. Press "new template"
 4. Choose a name for the template.
 E.g. ResearchGate article
 5. Click next